 The Devon Pension Fund places a strong emphasis on the rights and responsibilities that attach to being a shareholder and will play an active role in overseeing the management of the companies in which it invests.

 The Code sets high stewardship standards for asset owners and asset managers, and for service providers that support them.
-The FRC commented that they were pleased to see improvements in reporting from the previous year.

 Company Engagement